quantavil/obsidian/Java -lex/Polymorphisim.md

 Note: We cannot overload methods by their return type, i.e., two or more methods are not overloaded if they differ only in their return type.

+Similar to static polymorphism or compile time polymorphism, polymorphism can also be achieved at runtime.
+Such type of polymorphism is known as **dynamic polymorphism**.
+This type of polymorphism is achieved using overriding the parent method in the child class, called as **Method Overriding**.